jyidiego/kube-release/README.md

 - consul properties for server lan ips
 - consul properties for client lan ips (Generally k8 workers)

 Also you'll need to define static ip addresses in the cloud-config.
-Here is an example using bosh-lite cloud-config:
+Here is an example cloud-config:

 ```
 networks: